befthimi/automation/README.md

 # automation
   ----------

-  This repo contains all my Ansible learning excersices
+  This repo contains all my Ansible and Python automation development work and assciated tools.